By Alter Kacyzne

-Peretz and even before Peretz, Mendele, adapted the European style into their writing.
-They placed a cornerstone of a literature comparable to the most distinguished, a literature for readers, the particular type of person that has an interest in a well-written work.
+Peretz and, even before Peretz, Mendele adapted the European style into their writing.
+They placed a cornerstone of a literature comparable to the most distinguished, a literature for readers, the particular type of person with an interest in a well-written work.

 If we were to peruse the entire literature of the past century, from the most genial works to the most unassuming, we would understand exactly how to name this particular book-need for the average reader.
 This is a desire for a cultural-esthetic pastime.

 Not only literature, but all of the art of the past century, appears for us under the emblem of cultural-esthetical amusements.
-The mistake that the artists made with this is that they themselves, at the suggestion of the marks-dictatorship, adapted the amusement element as the purist art form and, to the extent that they themselves were not governed by a loftier idea, they simply created a special line of activity, convinced that they were making art.
+The mistake that the artists made with this is that they themselves, at the suggestion of the marks-dictatorship, adapted the amusement element as the purist art form and, to the extent that they themselves were not governed by a loftier idea, they simply created a special line of activity and convinced themselves they were making art.

 The literature expressed itself in a distinctive productivity; this many books had perhaps not been written in the entire cultural history as in just this past century.
 The line of activity was accepted.
 Literature became a profession that pays.
 And, as with respectable folks, so it is with us.
 We also produced a literature-profession constructed upon the general reader.
 Here there was a bit of reckoning.

-It turns out that making a living from literature is still a bit difficult with us.
-Several writers can be favored and sustained through the reader.
+It turns out that making a living from literature is still a bit difficult for us.
+Several writers can be favored and sustained by the reader.
 But among us, candidates for professionals number no more than ten or twenty.
 Here is where the tragedy begins for the professional writer.
-(The folk doesn’t read us, the folk doesn’t sustain us—that is, we are extraneous.
+(The folk don’t read us, the folk don’t sustain us—that is, we are extraneous.
 Yiddish literature is in decline, etc.)